SoksophalSORN/phishing-detection-machine-learning-wazuh-scripts/edge-extension/README.md

 This unpacked Manifest V3 extension captures top-level HTTP/HTTPS navigation in Microsoft Edge and sends versioned events to the `com.phishing_detection.navigation` native host.

+## Supported Scope

+This pilot is implemented and tested for Microsoft Edge on Windows 10 x64.
+Chrome, Brave, Firefox, Windows 11, and Linux endpoints are not currently supported or tested.
+The extension is sideloaded through Developer mode and is not published in the Microsoft Edge Add-ons store.
+It detects committed navigation but does not block a page from loading.

 ## Install for the Pilot

 1. Build the native host, or use the supplied Windows x64 pilot executable, as described in [`../native-host/README.md`](../native-host/README.md).